aws-ia/ecs-blueprints/examples/blue-green-deployment/README.md

 </p>

 ## Prerequisites
-Before launching this solution please deploy the `core_infra` solution, which is provided in the *examples* folder of this repository.
+Before launching this solution please deploy the `core-infra` solution, which is provided in the *examples* folder of this repository.

 ## Usage